Clean As You Go

 When I take off clothes, I either hang them up immediately or put them in the laundry hamper.
 Clothes don't end up on the floor.

 If I spill something on the stove or floor while cooking, I wipe it up right away and sweep if necessary.
-I don't let it sit there to get cooked on or tracked around!
+I don't let it sit there to get hardened (and harder to remove) or tracked around!

 When I pick up the mail, I don't pile it on the kitchen table.